 Genesis 2:2 "And he rested on the seventh day."

 It's fun to put the name with the face.
-My favorite way to do this is with a picture Bible for kids, using it like a photo album.
+My favorite way to do this is with a story from a picture Bible for kids, using it like a photo album.
 Having Bible coloring pages is a bonus.
 Enjoy!

 The New Testament has wonderful Bibles stories about Jesus, Mary, and Joseph.